-- Regular Employee Regular employees are hired to fill regular full-time position and successfully completed his or her probationary period.
-Regular employees do not include executives or faculty - II.
+- I. Regular Employee Regular employees are hired to fill regular full-time position and successfully completed his or her probationary period.
+Regular employees do not include executives or faculty. - II.
 Executive and Faculty An executive employee is an employee employed in a full-time executive capacity.
 A faculty member is a member of the faculty and includes all tenured, non-tenured, and tenure track employees. - III.
-Adjunct Faculty A faculty member that is hired to teach a specific course or subject on a part time basis. - IV.
+Adjunct Faculty A faculty member that is hired to teach a specific course or subject on a parttime basis. - IV.
 Temporary or Part-Time Employee A temporary employee is hired to fill a full- or part-time position for usually a short and specific period of time such as seasonal workers.
-A part time employee is an employee that works less than twenty (20) hours per week. - V. Probationary Employee All new hires, including newly hired regular employees, executives, and faculty, shall have a probationary period unless waived as set forth herein.
+A part-time employee is an employee that works less than twenty (20) hours per week. - V. Probationary Employee All new hires, including newly hired regular employees, executives, and faculty, shall have a probationary period unless waived as set forth herein.
 The probationary period is an essential part of the employment process and is used as an assessment period for the employee.
 During the probationary period the employee may be terminated with or without cause.
 The College's progressive discipline and adverse employment processes do not apply to any employee within his or her probationary period including executives and faculty who have not completed his or her probationary period.
-However, if a probationary employee feels he or she has been a victim of any type of illegal discrimination or act, then he or she should immediately report the allegation to the Title IX Coordinator and/or the Human Resources Department.
+However, if a probationary employee feels he or she has been a victim of any type of illegal discrimination or act, then he or she should immediate or she has been a victim of any type of illegal discrimination or act, then he or she should immediately report the allegation to the Title IX Coordinator and/or the Human Resources Department.